AlexeyMK/alexeymk.com/_posts/2020-12-05-technical-interview-superforcasters.md

 ---
+date: 2020-12-05 12:24:03
+description: The new VP wants us to double engineering’s headcount in the next six months.
+If we have a chance in hell to hit the hiring target, you seriously need to reconsider how fussy you’ve become.
 layout: post
-title: !
-'Technical Interview Superforcasters'
 published: true
-description: The new VP wants us to double engineering’s headcount in the next six months.
-If we have a chance in hell to hit the hiring target, you seriously need to reconsider how fussy you’ve become.
-date: 2020-12-05 12:24:03
 tags:
+- technical-interviews
 - engineering-management
-- recruiting
+title: Technical Interview Superforcasters
 ---

 _Originally published as a [guest blog post](https://blog.interviewing.io/technical-phone-screen-superforecasters/) on [interviewing.io](https://interviewing.io/).
 Thanks [Aline](https://twitter.com/alinelernerLLC)!_

 “The new VP wants us to double engineering’s headcount in the next six months.
 If we have a chance in hell to hit the hiring target, you seriously need to reconsider how fussy you’ve become.”